The Ideal Workout Plan: Secrets From Your Trainer

 This is all great in theory, but what does it actually look like?
 Jenni put together a plan to get you started for your perfect week.
 Remember, everybody’s perfect week looks different, so give it a try and adjust to what your body is telling you.

-Jenni’s sample workout week: (determine workout time in advance)
+Jenni’s sample ideal workout plan: (determine workout time in advance)

 Run, easy 50 minutes + 10 minutes of stretching or foam roller work (CARDIO + FLEXIBILITY)